pguibert6WIND/SONiC/doc/pic/bgp_pic_edge.md

       ...

 ### Handles kernel forwarding objects
 There is no change for zebra to handle kernel forwarding objects.
-Only zg_ng is used for NHG programming in kernel.
+Only zd_ng is used for NHG programming in kernel.

 ### Handles FPM forwarding objects
 #### Map Zebra objects to APP_DB via FPM